kitsunecafe/roxy/README.md

 Hello, Roxy!
 ```

-There are one special Frontmatter field: `layout`.
+There is one special Frontmatter field: `layout`.
 By default, this will be `index.html` (from whatever directory is selected as the layouts folder).
 Setting this field will change the template Roxy uses for this file.

 ```md
 title: My post with a custom layout